thephpleague/tactician/README.md

 A small, pluggable command bus.
 Still in active development.

-See the examples directory to get started.
+See the [full docs](http://tactician.thephpleague.com) or the examples directory to get started.